About Southern Strop Co.

 Kangroo leather is so effective due to it's unique properties.

-Applying Abrasives To Our Strops.
+Applying Abrasives To SSC.
+Strops.

 Another major advantage in my choice of Kangaroo leather is how good a substrate it is.
 It's not only an exceptional leather to strop with bare, but also it's surprising how effortlessly it accepts any compound, paste or emulsion.
-Its incredibly compatible with stropping abrasives and the results you can obtain from the combination of the two is phenomenal.
+Its compatible with all stropping abrasives and the results you can obtain from the combination of the two is phenomenal.

 Thanks to it's fine, tightly packed structure, they require only a small amount of your chosen cutting compound to evenly coat them.